Quick Integration of Live Chatroom

 {"code":200, "userId":"jlk456j5", "token":"sfd9823ihufi"}

-After initialization, you can establish an IM connection by passing the user Token obtained in the previous step.
+After initialization, you can establish an IM connection using the Token obtained in the previous step.
 The timeLimit parameter specifies the timeout in seconds.

 RongCoreClient.connect(userToken, timeLimit, new IRongCoreCallback.ConnectCallback(){